smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 ========

-Comments can occur at any place in the IDL between tokens where whitespace is insignificant.
+Comments can occur at any place in the IDL between tokens where whitespace (:token:`ws`) can occur.
 Comments in Smithy are defined using two forward slashes followed by any character.
 A newline terminates a comment.

 .. productionlist:: smithy
-    line_comment        :"//" *(`start_comment` *`not_newline`)
-    start_comment       :%x09 / %x20-46 / %x48-10FFFF ; Any character except "/" and newline
+    line_comment: "//" *`not_newline` `newline`
-    not_newline         :%x09 / %x20-10FFFF ; Any character except newline
+    not_newline: %x09 / %x20-10FFFF ; Any character except newline

 .. code-block:: smithy
     :caption: Example